Home

 The tenderness or toughness of a pork chop really depends on how much the animal has had to use the muscle.
 Cuts from the shoulder and leg area are used for movement, is going to be tougher than cuts from the loin, which lies in the upper back section.

 Pork is about 30 percent leaner than it was 25 years ago.
-This is good news for the low fat diets, but this means less flavor, moisture and tenderness, so choosing the proper cooking method for each cut will make a huge difference when preparing a recipe for pork chops.
+This is good news for the low fat diets, but this means less flavor, moisture and tenderness, so choosing the proper cooking method for each cut will make a huge difference when preparing grilled pork chop recipes.

 We have rated each chop for flavor and tenderness based on experience, research and feedback from others.
 The rating system is out of 5, the best being 5/5 and the lowest 1/5.
 All pork can be tender if you know how to cook pork chops, meat from different parts of the pig must be cooked in different ways to maximize flavor and tenderness.